khuan86/khuan86.github.io/_portfolio/03_openagent-hp.md

 Even though I mostly communicated with the UX Designer via emails, I enjoyed the level of collaboration and team work involved.
 I sent through so many different variations through and after each one we got better and better at sharing the same vision for the site.

-I believe we achieved a great result given the turnaround time was 5 days from start to finish.
+I believe we achieved a great result given the turnaround time was 5 days from start to finish (for the whole project).

 ## Showcase
 <ul>